-Wounded, Ill or Injured Facility Inspections ensure support for Recovering Service Members and their families when the Recovering Service Member has been wounded, or injured or has an illness that prevents him or her from providing that support.
-As part of the Fiscal Year 2008 National Defense Authorization Act, IGs are required to inspect government-provided facilities which house patients on medical hold.
-To ensure compliance with DoD standards, inspectors will use the checklist located at the end of Attachment 8, AFI 90-201 when performing the Wounded, Ill or Injured inspection.
+Facility inspections ensure support for wounded warriors and their families when the recovering service member has been wounded, or injured or has an illness that prevents him or her from providing that support.
+As part of the Fiscal Year 2008 National Defense Authorization Act, installation Inspector Generals (IG) are required to inspect government provided facilities which house patients on medical hold.
+To ensure compliance with DoD standards, inspectors will use the checklist located at the end of Attachment 8, AFI 90-201 when performing the wounded, ill or injured base housing inspection.

 Commanders are ultimately responsible for ensuring appropriate steps are taken to meet member needs.
-The goal is to ensure individual government-owned housing units (on-base housing units, dormitory rooms, and Temporary Lodging Facilities) meet needs based upon the Recovering Service Member's medical condition(s).
-In addition to the scheduled Wounded, Ill or Injured inspection, the Recovering Service Member's commander will perform a pre-occupancy inspection of the residence (or as soon as possible if notification is not timely enough to allow an inspection before Recovering Service Member physically occupies the government-owned housing or if the Recovering Service Member occupied the residence prior to receiving Recovering Service Member status).
-On a monthly basis, AFW2 RCCs keep each installation IG apprised of Air Force wounded warriors living in any type of government quarters, i.e., dorms, on-base contracted housing, TLFs or DoD lodging quarters.
+The goal is to ensure individual government owned housing units (on-base housing units, dormitory rooms, and Temporary Lodging Facilities) meet needs based upon the recovering service member's medical condition(s).
+In addition to the scheduled wounded, ill or injured inspection, the recovering service member's commander will perform a pre-occupancy inspection of the residence (or as soon as possible if notification is not timely enough to allow an inspection before the recovering service member physically occupies the government owned housing or if the recovering service member occupied the residence prior to receiving recovering service member status).
+On a monthly basis, AFW2 RCCs keep each installation IG apprised of Air Force wounded warriors living in any type of government quarters, i.e., dorms, on-base contracted housing, TLFs, or DoD lodging quarters.

-Wounded Warrior Child Care
+Wounded Warrior Childcare

-Air Force combat related Airmen enrolled in the Air Force Wounded Warrior Program with reporting identifier of either 9W200/92W2/92W0 have child care priority benefits at on-base Child Development Centers (CDCs).
-The mission of Installation CDCs is to provide child care to support the personnel and the mission of the DoD, to include combat related wounded warriors.
-"The highest priority for full-time care shall be given to qualifying children from birth through age 12 years of age of combat related wounded warriors, child development program direct care staff, single or dual active-duty Military Service members, single or dual DoD civilian employees paid from APF and NAF, surviving spouses of military members who died from a combat related incident, and those acting in loco parentis on behalf of the aforementioned eligible patrons.
-With the exception of "combat related wounded warriors", ALL eligible parents or caregivers residing with the child are employed outside the home."
+Air Force combat related wounded warriors enrolled in AFW2 with RI of 9W200/92W2/92W0 have childcare priority benefits at on-base Child Development Centers (CDCs).
+The mission of Installation CDCs is to provide childcare to support the personnel and the mission of the DoD, to include combat related wounded warriors.

+"The highest priority for full-time care shall be given to qualifying children from birth through age 12 years of age of combat-related wounded warriors, child development program direct care staff, single or dual active-duty Military Service members, single or dual DoD civilian employees paid from APF and NAF, surviving spouses of military members who died from a combat related incident, and those acting in loco parentis on behalf of the eligible patrons.
+Apart from "combat- related wounded warriors", ALL eligible parents or caregivers residing with the child are employed outside the home."